Court Reporting Program

 About the Program

 TCC is the only public institution in Oklahoma offering a Court Reporting Certificate Program.
-The program encompasses six (6) modules over the course of 66 weeks with students attending year round.
+The program encompasses six (6) modules over the course of sixty-six (66) weeks with students attending year round.
 Students will be introduced to real-time stenographic machine shorthand writing used for court reporting to broadcast captioning transcriptions.
-Students will also learn about conflict-free writing, and how to distinguish English homophones and know the legal, medical and technical terminology.
-Throughout the program, you will work on building up your speed on the stenotype machine, until it reaches upwards of 200 words per minute with high accuracy.
+Students will also learn about conflict-free writing, how to distinguish English homophones, and become familiar with the legal, medical, and technical terminology used in court proceedings.
+Throughout the program, you will work on building up your speed on the stenotype machine until it reaches upwards of 200 words per minute with high accuracy.

-With a Court Reporting Certificate, you will be qualified for positions that include court reporters, TV captions and/or working for the deaf and hard of hearing.
-Starting salaries approximately $45,000/year.
+With a Court Reporting Certificate, you will be qualified for positions that include court reporters, TV captions, and/or working for the deaf and hard of hearing.
+Starting salaries begin at approximately $45,000/year.